-The Dance Movement Therapy program at SLC is new; the first class will be entering in the fall of 2012.
+The Dance Movement Therapy program at SLC is new; the first class will be graduating in the spring 2014 semester.
 However, the launch of the program is a culmination of a long tradition of the college’s engagement with the profession, and with the vibrant dance community in New York City.
 Graduates of Sarah Lawrence College have been pioneers in the profession, as founders of the American Dance Therapy Association (ADTA) and the Marian Chace Foundation and leading the effort to develop licensure in the field.

 Program director, noted dancer and founding clinical coordinator of the Creative and Movement Arts Psychotherapy Program at the International Center for the Disabled in New York City, Cathy Appel, is a leader in the field of DMT.
 After 20 years as a distinguished clinician, Cathy returns to her alma mater to launch a program that is prepared to train a new generation of leaders in the dance/movement therapy field.
 She brings with her a rich knowledge of the profession, a network of relationships with key influencers in the field, and a deep understanding of the interdisciplinary nature of study unique to a Sarah Lawrence education.